Cloufish/LearningProjects/README.md

 ## The further developement of this Projects

-However, I do have plans to extend the projects functionality, because most of them covers only basic concepts in Computer Science, Cryptography, and other security non-related projects just for getting familiar with Programming Language.
+However, I do have plans to extend the projects functionality, because most of them cover only basic concepts in Computer Science, Cryptography, and other security non-related projects just for getting familiar with Programming Language.
 ## TREE OVERVIEW
 ```.
 ├── Android_Apps